 Laminate flooring is a sandwich composed of the core substrate, the image layer, and the wear layer.
 This clear melamine wear layer serves only one function: to protect the more fragile image layer from abuse.

-Wearability is measured by the Association of European producers of Laminate Flooring's (EPLF) AC rating system.
+Wearability is measured by the Association of European Producers of Laminate Flooring's (EPLF) AC rating system.

 Most laminate floors for residential use have an AC-3 rating.
-A sample of laminate is run through a Taber testing machine which revolves the sample against a piece of sandpaper.
+A sample of the laminate is run through a Taber testing machine which revolves the sample against a piece of sandpaper.
 To achieve an AC-3 rating, the sample's wear layer must stand up to 2,000 revolutions.

 If durability is a major concern for you, you can even find laminate rated for AC-4 levels.
 AC-4, formerly just for commercial use, is now permeating the residential market.

 Laminate's Short Lifespan Is Both a Plus and Minus

 One of the best things about laminate is its planned obsolescence.
 Should a section need to be replaced, it can be removed and replaced with little fuss.
 As this is a floating floor, it is not connected to the substrate and usually, boards are not permanently joined to each other.